 When 150 people of different ages and backgrounds can spend most of a day learning about dispiriting and complex topics such as hunger and health, and come out of that experience feeling like they were at a launch party for a hot band, we can all learn something about event organizing.

 Here are the six tips I learned.
 I think they can apply to any public meeting or mini-conference on food.

 Anan Lololi will be the first to say that it’s not enough to know these rules.
 His years as a professional musician taught him that progress is made through practice.
 “You have to practice how we bring people together and how we talk to one another,” he told me.

 DO WE REALLY NEED ANOTHER MEETING?

 Tip 1: The first thing a meeting organizer has to do is bring together all the people who will be involved in making the meeting happen.
 Force them to come up with a good list of reasons as to why a meeting is the only way to accomplish specific purposes that will benefit the people coming to the meeting.
 The meeting has to meet the needs of the people coming to the meeting, not the organization sponsoring the meeting.
-And there has to be no easier way to meet those needs.

 Meetings should be seen as a last resort.
 That’s because a successful meeting has to attract people who are not the “usual suspects.”